Are you eligible for professional membership?

 Our CPD programme provides you with a variety of valuable learning opportunities essential for maintaining professional excellence.
 We’re also committed to working with tertiary institutes to create and deliver an education pathway for members.

-Hosted by our five branches in Auckland, Waikato/Bay of Plenty, Manawatu, Wellington, Christchurch and Dunedin, local networking events put you in touch with fellow FMs in your region.
+Hosted by our six branches in Auckland, Waikato/Bay of Plenty, Manawatu, Wellington, Christchurch and Dunedin, local networking events put you in touch with fellow FMs in your region.

 Boasting a rich and tailored programme of big picture and practical topics, as well as social events, a boutique trade exhibition and all-day networking opportunities, our two-day FM Summit is an annual event you won’t want to miss.

 Members are invited to enter our annual awards to take away the title of Facilities Manager of the Year, Young Achiever of the Year, Facilities Management Team of the Year, Service Provider of the Year.
 At our annual gala awards dinner, we also recognise the hard work and dedication of members through our Branch and National Service Awards.

 In addition to our fortnightly e-newsletter ForuM, and our Learning & Events Round-Up, members receive FMA’s journal Facility Perspectives online.

 You can keep in touch with the FM community via our Facebook and LinkedIn pages, and our LinkedIn group, which provides a forum for informal discussions on key FM topics.

 We advocate on behalf of our members and represent the interests of the FM industry to the wider property industry and government.